Luke-Rule/C-Compiler/README.md

 * If statements.
 * Many types of unary and binary arithmetic and logical operators.
 * With int as its only current type.
+* Calls to C's standard library can also be made, providing you add a declaration of the function being used in your program and that the functions return and parameter types are ints (e.g. putchar).

 <H2>Usage</H2>
 Clone files into a local server (e.g. XAMPP) and open index.php (Requires GCC) (This was written for windows and may not work on other OS).